zerjens/fc4-framework/tool/README.md

 ## Authoring Diagrams

-### Basic Workflow
+### Editing A Single Diagram

-1. In your terminal run: `fc4 edit [path ...]`
+1. Run in your terminal: `fc4 edit path/to/diagram.yaml`
-   1. You may supply 1–n paths; each may be to a directory or a YAML file
-   2. Every file supplied will be watched, and every directory supplied will be watched recursively
+   1. The YAML file will be watched for changes
-1. Open one of the YAML files in your text editor and edit it
+1. Open the YAML file in your text editor and edit it
 1. When you’d like to switch to [Structurizr Express](https://structurizr.com/help/express) (SE) for graphical editing:
    1. Save the file
    1. fc4-tool will write the cleaned-up diagram YAML to your clipboard